TheGreatAbyss/CodeSamples/node_serverless_event_processing/README.md

 * The browserInfoParser folder contains code for an AWS lambda that is triggered by an initial Kinesis stream.
 The lambda parses some header data, then puts the resulting data on a second Kinesis stream using the PubSub code in the first folder.

+Both folders contain tests that I wrote using mocha, chai, sinon, mock-aws-sinon, and rewire